FreedomBen/awk-hack-the-planet/README.md

 ## Challenges

+### Easy (one-liners)
+1. How much money per hour does the janitor make?
-1. What is the name of the CEO?
+2. What is the name of the CEO?
 Format like "LastName, FirstName"?
-2. How much money per hour does the janitor make?
 3. Which employees were hired on April 16, 1993?
 (Print the list)
-4. Who is the highest paid employee?
+4. Which employee works in the Springfield office?

+### A little harder
 5. How many mechanical engineers work here?
-6. Who worked the most hours this week?
-7. Who was the first employee hired?
-8. Which employee works in the Springfield office?
-9. How many different office locations does the company have?
-10. How many people from the Portwood family work here?
+6. How many people from the Portwood family work here?
-11. Are there any employees with identical first & last names?
+7. Are there any employees with identical first & last names?

-12. What is the average wage?
+### Gotta think a bit
-13. Print each column header, along with which column it is.
+8. Print each column header, along with which column it is.
 E.g. The LastName column is the second column, so print "2 - LastName"
-14. How much money per hour does the Seattle office cost?
+9. How much money per hour does the Seattle office cost?
-15. How many engineers (of any type) work here?
+10. How many engineers (of any type) work here?
+11. Who is the highest paid employee?
+12. Who worked the most hours this week?

+### Awk proficient
+13. Anonymize the data by removing the first two columns.
+Print all remaining columns
+14. Our client is complaining about the anonymized data before.
+It is too hard to read.
+They would like you to add line numbers to the output.
+15. How many different office locations does the company have?
+16. What is the average wage?
-16. Are there any duplicate entries?
+17. Are there any duplicate entries?
 (Same names appear more than once)
-17. Anonymize the data by removing the first two columns.
-Print all remaining columns
+18. Who was the first employee hired?

 ## Solutions